wilmixjemin8/JAVA1.0/README.md

  Note:  One   should  learn   CDollar  to  focus   on JAVA1.0  Technology.
  ----
- after   that  JAVA  Professionals   will  focus  on  JSHARP Technology

- of  JDollar  part2.
+ for  JDollar  part2.
 Since  JAVA 1.0  cloud  computing   Technology - JSHARP

  is   already   implemented.
 SO  there  is  no need  for  additional server implementation